Access & Support Services

 If you would like to receive detailed information about RIT/NTID in the mail, please complete the form below.

 Phone: (585) 475-6281

 RIT provides one of the most accessible education communities in the world for deaf and hard-of-hearing students.
 Here are just a few examples of the services that support your success.

-RIT Bachelor's and Master's Degree Programs
+RIT Bachelor's Degree Programs

 Real-time Captioning Services